Booster vaccination Frequently Asked Questions (FAQs)

 Why aren’t most younger people being offered a booster?

-As most younger adults will only have received their second COVID-19 vaccine dose in late summer or early autumn, the benefits of booster vaccination in this group will be considered at a later time when more information is available.
+The benefits of booster vaccination in this group will be considered at a later time when more information is available.
 In general, younger, healthy individuals are expected to generate stronger immune responses from vaccination compared to older individuals.

 Will there be any side effects from the booster vaccine?